 Our previous post, Five Pre & Post Tour Emails Operators Should Be Sending, will help you get up to speed about using email as an effective messaging channel to keep in touch with guests from the moment they book your experiences.
-In this post, we talk about how to use email marketing to attract and retain customers.
+In this post, we talk about using email marketing to attract and retain customers.

 Ever wondered whether email marketing is worth the hype or not?
 You are not alone!

 A few interesting facts might help you wrap your head around the significance of email marketing and why it’s time for tours and transport operators to tap into this trove of marketing opportunities.

 - In the travel & tourism industry, the average email open rate is 32.60%, whereas the average email open rate across all industries is 19.8%.

 - Almost 99% of email users check their inbox every day, with some checking 20 times a day.
 Among them, 58% check their email first thing in the morning.

 - Nearly 22% of all email campaigns are opened within the first hour of sending.